PrathibhaNishadi/Flu-Shot-Learning/README.md

 A machine learning based solution to predict whether people got H1N1 and seasonal flu  vaccines using their health behaviors.

 Technologies used:  Python, Scikit-learn

+Use the data files in the folder DataFiles